- What types of personal information BJE might collect;

 BJE may, at its discretion, give students direct access to their own personal information and records, although again this would normally be done only when the maturity of the student and/or the student’s personal circumstances so warranted.

-For further information about the way BJE manages the personal information it holds, or if you would like to make a complaint about BJE’s handling of your personal information or compliance with the Principles, please contact BJE’s Office Manager by email (email@example.com ) or by telephoning BJE on (02) 365 7900 and asking for the Office Manger.
+For further information about the way BJE manages the personal information it holds, or if you would like to make a complaint about BJE’s handling of your personal information or compliance with the Principles, please contact BJE’s Business Manager by email (email@example.com ) or by telephoning BJE on (02) 365 7900 and asking for the Office Manger.
 BJE will respond to complaints within a reasonable period of time.
 If an individual disagrees with BJE’s decision, the individual may refer the complaint to the Office of the Australian Information Commissioner by visiting www.oaic.gov.au, calling 1300 363 992 or by emailing firstname.lastname@example.org.